kanersps/es_admin/README.md

 # es_admin

-A EssentialMode plugin that adds advanced administration capabilities to your FiveM server
+An EssentialMode plugin that adds advanced administration capabilities to your FiveM server